 Which one is the best for your situation?

 Whether you are moving, selling your home, downsizing, clearing out an estate or just decluttering, there are multiple options when it comes to furniture removal in the city.
 However, it’s important to know what kind of services are out there and what each one can offer.
 So, we’ve decided to break down your options when it comes time to give your furniture the old heave-ho!

 Let us help you make the most informed decision.

 1. City of Toronto Curbside Pickup

 If you live in a house in Toronto, check the City’s calendar for scheduled garbage collection days.
 Furniture that can’t fit into the City garbage bins (such as mattresses or sofas) are considered oversized items and extra pick-up tags are not required.
 The pick-up is free but all furniture will go straight into the City’s landfills.
-Please note that renovation waste will not be accepted for City of Toronto curbside pickups.
+Please note that renovation waste will not be accepted for the City of Toronto curbside pickups.
 See the list and requirements HERE.